MelbourneDeveloper/COVID-19-DB/README.md

 ## Getting Started (Generate the Database)

-Run these command at the command prompt or terminal.
+Run these commands at the command prompt or terminal.
 Make sure you run initialize the submodule if you clone with your favourite Git client.

 - Clone the repo and source data. **This includes the [Johns Hopkins CSSE COVID-19 repo](https://github.com/CSSEGISandData/COVID-19).**